Kazi-Mahmudul/product-recommender-ai/README.md

-# ePick - Smart Phone Recommendation Platform
+# Peyechi - Smart Phone Recommendation Platform

-ePick is an intelligent mobile phone recommendation platform designed for the Bangladesh market.
+Peyechi is an intelligent mobile phone recommendation platform designed for the Bangladesh market.
 It combines comprehensive phone data with AI-powered recommendations to help users make informed purchasing decisions.

 ## 🚀 Key Features